PadmaBairoju/Tableau-workings/README.md

 Tableau can analyse the data by visualization.
 We can visualize the data using various visuals depends on requirement how user want to analyse it.

+We can fetch the data using various sources by two different types connections.